 Take the next step in your career by enhancing your knowledge and preparing to challenge the Canadian Network for Respiratory Care Certified Respiratory Educator (CRE) examination.

-The Pear Healthcare Solutions Comprehensive Respiratory Education Program provides you with a convenient way to build your patient education skills and meet the requirements for preparation for credentialing as a CRE.
+The Pear Healthcare Solutions Comprehensive Respiratory Education Program provides you with a convenient way to build your patient education skills and meet the requirements for preparation for credentialling as a CRE.
 You will learn about:

-communication methods that help to facilitate challenging behaviour change in your patients
+communication methods that help to facilitate behaviour change in your patients

 application of current practice guidelines